andybalham/sls-testing-toolkit/examples/simple-event-router/README.md

 ## `SimpleEventRouterTestStack`

-The test stack sub-classes the `UnitTestStack` from the `sls-testing-toolkit` and declares the following constants.
+The test stack sub-classes the `IntegrationTestStack` from the `sls-testing-toolkit` and declares the following constants.
 These are used to tag the test resources that the unit tests will need to interact with.

 ```TypeScript
 static readonly ResourceTagKey = 'SimpleEventRouterTestStack';